-The Wright Center has been awarded $977,022 to implement a Pennsylvania Coordinated Medication-Assisted Treatment (PacMAT) program designed to increase access to Medication-Assisted Treatment (MAT) throughout northeast Pennsylvania.
+The Wright Center for Community Health has been awarded $977,022 to implement a Pennsylvania Coordinated Medication-Assisted Treatment (PacMAT) program designed to increase access to Medication-Assisted Treatment (MAT) throughout northeast Pennsylvania.
 The PacMAT program is funded through $26.5M in federal resources recently allocated to Pennsylvania through the 21st Century Cures Act.

 Under the PacMAT initiative, ten existing primary care practices in Lackawanna, Luzerne, Wyoming, Wayne and Susquehanna counties will engage and collaborate to care for individuals with opioid use disorder using The Wright Center’s established workflow and model.
 The Wright Center will serve as the “hub” of the proposed network, sharing best practices to partnering “spokes” to address unmet treatment needs through prevention, treatment and recovery initiatives.